hertekconnect/api/README.md

 To get started, you can read this documentation and the REST API documentation.
 If you want to use the API, you should contact your distributor to obtain an _integrator_ account.

+When you have our integrator account set up, you can use the live REST API documentation to try it out.
+Or, you can use [Zelda](https://github.com/ariejan/zelda) to interact with the API from the command line (Windows/FreeBSD/Linux/macos).

 ## Safety concerns

 Hertek Connect API provides you with real-time information about your fire panel.
 This does not impact the